How to survive the 4 month sleep regression

 - What is a sleep regression?

-- How long does the 4-month sleep regression last?
+- How long does this regression last?

 - Tips for self-settling

 - Is it the 4 month regression or something else?